Skip to main content

 AuthenticationAuth0 M2M token fetch, caching, and automatic refresh before expiry

-RetriesExponential backoff with jitter on 429 and 5xx responses.
+RetriesExponential backoff with jitter on 429 and 5xx.
 Respects Retry-After headers

-IdempotencyBuilt-in generateIdempotencyKey() helper for safe retries on settlement and instruction creation
+IdempotencyBuilt-in generateIdempotencyKey() for safe retries on creation endpoints

 Webhook verificationHMAC-SHA256 signature verification with timing-safe comparison